2012 Aurora theater shooting: Injuries

 The injured were treated at Children's Hospital Colorado, Denver Health Medical Center, The Medical Center of Aurora, Parker Adventist Hospital, Rose Medical Center, Swedish Hospital, and University Hospital.
 On July 25, three of the five hospitals treating victims announced they would limit medical bills or forgive them entirely.

-Ashley Moser, Veronica Moser-Sullivan's mother, suffered critical injuries after being shot in the chest.
-She was rendered a paraplegic.
+Ashley Moser, Veronica Moser-Sullivan's mother, suffered critical injuries after being shot three times in the chest, neck, and abdomen.
+She was rendered a paraplegic due to one of the bullets lodging in her spine.
 She miscarried a week after the attack.

 Caleb Medley, the last victim discharged, left University Hospital on September 12.
-He had serious brain damage and an injury to his right eye from a shotgun blast to the head, and underwent three brain surgeries.
+He had serious brain damage and an injury to his right eye from a shotgun blast to the head and underwent three brain surgeries.
 He required a feeding tube, had severely impaired movement, and could no longer speak.

+Stefan Moton was paralyzed from the chest down after a bullet went through his spine.

 The Community First Foundation collected more than $5 million for a fund for victims and their families.
 In September, victims and their families received surveys asking about their preferences for how collected funds should be distributed, either by dividing it equally among victims or through a needs-assessment process.

 On November 16, 2012, the Aurora Victim Relief Fund announced that each family of the dead would receive $220,000.